 Aristotle highly respected the ancient Greek way of doing things and thinking about things.
 He spoke Greek.
 He believed in the Greek gods.
 He thought the Greeks were great.

-One of Aristotle's students was a very famous man that scholars today call Alexander the Great.
 Aristotle taught Alexander to admire and respect the Greeks.
-When Alexander's father died, he became king of Macedonia.
+When Alexander's father died, Alexander became the king of Macedonia.
 Alexander was a warrior, a very capable warrior.
 He conquered the entire Mediterranean region.
 Everywhere he went, he spread the Greek way of doing things.
 Thanks to Alexander, and his teacher, Artistotle, the many gifts the Greeks gave the world survived.
+Today, we call Alexander, Alexander the Great!

 Like Confucius, the famous Chinese philosopher, Aristotle is also remembered for his sayings.
 He used sayings to help his students become wiser.
 His sayings lend themselves to discussion, argument, and thought.
 He is still quoted today.
 For example, Aristotle said: